Skip to main content

 Faculty workload expectations

-It is anticipated that over the course of a faculty member’s career, and based on a faculty member’s type and rank, that the percentage/level of effort in the different workload categories (e.g., teaching, research and creative activities, and service/extension) will shift.
+It is anticipated that over the course of a faculty member’s career, and based on a faculty member’s type and rank, that the percentage/level of effort in the different workload categories (basic and applied research, scholarship, creative activities, teaching, extension programming, clinical patient practice, commercialization and entrepreneurship, librarianship, service, and administrative duties) will shift.
 To address such potential changes, time allocations in each category are better represented by ranges (with respect to 100% FTE) rather than strict course requirements.
 This flexibility allows an academic unit leader (or designee) to develop procedures that create transparent yet adaptable expectations around which they can assign workload to their entire faculty groups.
-Units may also have some variations in workload based on commitments to external funding (Federal, State, industry, etc.).
+Units may also have some variations in workload based on commitments to external funding (federal, state, industry, etc.).

 Faculty workload categories